electrumpayments/qr-payment-service-interface/src/docs/devguide/hugo/site/content/retailer-message-flows.md

 ![Scan Precedes Payment Authorisation Flow](/images/s3_scan_notification_arrives_before_payment_request.png "Payment Flow")

 ## Tender Voids and Timeout Reversals
-As mentioned above, a payment authorisation (`PaymentRequest`) may be reversed or "cancelled" by a `ReversalAdvice`.
+As mentioned above, a payment authorisation (`PaymentRequest`) may be reversed or "cancelled" by a `PaymentReversal`.
-A ReversalAdvice should be sent in either of the two below scenarios:
+A `PaymentReversal` should be sent in either of the scenarios below:

 - To void an otherwise successfully processed payment authorisation.
 This may be required for a number of scenarios, for example the customer has opted to not continue with the tender, the POS malfunctioned or the basket has been voided by the cashier.
 - No response to a `PaymentRequest` was received and the state of the transaction upstream is unknown.
-In this scenario a `ReversalAdvice`, as a "Timeout Reversal", should be sent to ensure that it is safe to proceed as if the transaction has not gone through.
+In this scenario a `PaymentReversal`, as a "Timeout Reversal", should be sent to ensure that it is safe to proceed as if the transaction has not gone through.
-As as `ReversalAdvice` will be subject to SAF it is guaranteed that this transaction will eventually be reversed.
+A `PaymentReversal` will be subject to SAF, thus it is guaranteed that this transaction will eventually be reversed.

-- In both the above cases, reversals are only effective if received within the processing window agreed for the settlement process between the affected parties (typically one to three days), and thus cannot be used as a general purpose refund mechanism.
-Reversals that take place either after a payment was already confirmed or too long after the initial transaction falls out of scope of this document, as does customer refunds and return of goods.
+In both case above, reversals are intended to correct a system issue or a cancelled transaction, and thus will not be used as a general purpose refund mechanism.
+Customer refunds and return of goods are out of scope of this document.

 ![Timeout Reversal Flow](/images/r3_retailer_timeout_reversal_flow.png "Timeout Reversal Flow")